-I am an economist studying labor markets, immigration and crime.
-I work as a postdoctoral researcher at the KOF Economic Institute and at the Immigration Policy Lab, both at ETH Zurich.
+I am an economist studying immigration, (digital) labor markets, and public policy more generally.
+I work as a senior researcher at the KOF Economic Institute at ETH Zurich.
+I am also a research affiliate at the Immigration Policy Lab, at the Institute of Labor Economics IZA, and at the Zurich Center for Neuroeconomics (UZH).
 I have a PhD from the Department of Economics at the University of Zurich.

 Most of my work uses field experiments, surveys, natural experiments and large data sets.
-To evaluate and improve the impact of policies and social programs, I am collaborating with and suppport decision makers in the public and private sector.
-Curious?
-Check out here how we can help your organization.
+To evaluate, learn and improve the impact of policies and social programs, I am collaborating with and suppport decision makers in foundations, and in the public and private sector.

 Recent work studies how removing immigration restrictions for EU citizens affected native workers in Switzerland and how the digital revolution shapes the skills immigrants bring to destination countries.